-Available on Fire TV, PC, and Mac and on iPhone and iPad through Safari browser, Luna can stream games on two devices simultaneously on Full HD resolution at 60fps.
+At $5.99 per month (introductory value and will change), and available on Fire TV, PC, and Mac and on iPhone and iPad through Safari browser, Luna can stream games on two devices simultaneously on Full HD resolution at 60fps.
 The Android version and 4K resolution streaming at 60fps for select titles will be added later.

-Since Luna works over the cloud just like Google Stadia, it will require fast and reliable internet connection to work with.
-Amazon recommends minimum internet speed of 10Mbps for Full HD games and 35 Mbps to play in 4K.
-Luna supports both 2.4 GHz and 5 GHz bands.
+Since Luna works over the cloud a bit like Google Stadia, it’ll need quick and reliable net association to figure with.
+Amazon recommends minimum net speed of 10Mbps for Full HD games and 35Mbps to play in 4K.
+Luna supports 2.4 gigahertz as well as 5 gigahertz bands.

 To play the games, subscribers can use keyboard, mouse, or a Bluetooth controller that they already have.
 Amazon will also be selling its own Luna Controller.
 Luna Controller connects directly to the cloud through Wi-Fi, which Amazon claims cuts down on latency by 17-30ms.
 With this controller, you will also be able to instantly switch between devices as it’s not paired to any one of them directly.
 The Luna Controller will be available for $50 during the early access period.